 Already, a raft of alternative lenders have popped up in recent years, offering lower rate loans and competitive credit cards to thin-credit borrowers who share information about what’s in their bank accounts, where they went to school, how much they’ve invested and other alternative data points.

-The year-old Petal card, for example, offers a variable rate of 14.99 percent to 25.99 percent – similar to what’s offered by most general market credit cards.
-Meanwhile, the Deserve Edu Mastercard charges a single rate of 20.74 percent.
+The year-old Petal Visa Credit Card, for example, offers a variable rate of 14.49 percent to 25.49 percent APR – similar to what’s offered by most general market credit cards.
+Meanwhile, the Deserve Edu Mastercard charges a single rate of 20.49 percent APR.

 But as 2019 begins, young borrowers with thin or nonexistent credit histories will soon have something else to look forward to: the ability to proactively influence their FICO scores – and potentially increase their scores by several points – simply by granting traditional credit agencies access to their savings and checking account information, utility payments and more.
 As a result, consumers with thin or spotty histories may have an easier time qualifying for loans from more traditional lenders.